kolinger/ftp-deploy/readme.md

     1. Count failed and successful uploads and show result at the end
     2. Try re-upload failed objects (enabled/disabled/retry count configured via .json)
 2. Performance improvements - threads, threads, threads for everyone
-    1. Multi-threaded scanning
-    2. Multi-threaded deletion
+    1. Multi-threaded deletion
-    3. Multi-threaded purge
+    2. Multi-threaded purge
 3. More friendly installation/usage
     1. Virtualenv?
     2. Some kind of binary like package with no/minimal external dependencies?